argoproj/argo-workflows/docs/intermediate-inputs.md

 This feature is achieved via `suspend template`.

-The UI will pause at a `Suspend` node, and user will be able to update parameters using fields type text or dropdown.
+The workflow will pause at a `Suspend` node, and user will be able to update parameters using fields type text or dropdown.

 ## Intermediate Parameters Approval Example

+- The below example shows static enum values `approval` step.
+- The user will be able to choose between `[YES, NO]` which will be used in subsequent steps.

 ```yaml